-Regardless of where you are, on campus, at home or anywhere else life or Beloit College leads you, we want you to be safe!
+Beloit College wants you to be safe regardless of where you are on campus, at home, or anywhere else in life!
 Please see the basic safety tips below, that are geared towards campus, but can help you anywhere.

 Personal Safety Tips

-Be alert.
-If you are being followed, head quickly (run if necessary) to a lighted area, building, or group of people.
-If you are on campus, go to the nearest emergency telephone and call Security (ext.
-2355), or use your cell phone to call 608-363-2355.
-A campus map, which shows the locations of the emergency telephones is available here (make Link).
+- Be alert.
+If you are being followed, head quickly (run if necessary) to a well lit area, building, or group of people.
+If you are on campus, go to the nearest emergency telephone and press the [Emergency Button] which calls Security, or use your cell phone to call 608-363-2355.
+A campus map, which shows the locations of the emergency telephones is available here.
 If you are off campus, use your cell phone to dial 911.

 If you are the victim of an assault

 - Remain as calm and aware as possible

 - Notice everything you can about the perpetrator; clothing, height, weight, hair (including facial hair), speech, tattoos, glasses, direction headed, etc.

 - Preserve any physical evidence.
 Do not touch any object that may have been handled by the assailant.

 - Seek assistance from Security immediately (608-363-2355) immediately; if off campus dial 911.

 Property Safety Tips